osrf/gazebo_tutorials/color_model/tutorial_7.md

-# Adding Color to a Model
+# Adding Color and Textures to a Model
-This tutorial describes how to make your model appear a certain color.
+This tutorial describes how color works in gazebo.
+After reading you will know how to make objects in your simulation look more like their real-world counterparts.

+## About Ambient, Diffuse, Specular, and Emissive
-At the end you'll know what parameters relate to color and where they can be tweaked.
+At the end this section you'll know what parameters relate to color and how they work.

-## About Ambient, Diffuse, Specular Emissive
 The color of an object is determined using a [Blinn-Phong shading model](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_shading_model).
 There are four components that control the color: ambient, diffuse, specular, and emissive.
 The [OpenGL Programming guide chapter on Lighting](http://www.glprogramming.com/red/chapter05.html) has detailed information about how these work.